“I’ve screened through a 1000 developer resumes but still haven’t found the right candidate”

 2) Gamify your hiring process

-Using Artificial Intelligence in the hiring process helps measure specific elements like tech skills, vocabulary, facial expressions, and question response speed.
+Using Artificial Intelligence while hiring tech talent can help measure specific elements like tech skills, vocabulary, facial expressions, and question response speed.
 These factors can also help reveal clues about an applicant’s education, intelligence, personality, and emotional stability.

 Unilever’s Algorithm-based sorting